United Coconut Planters Bank vs. Magpayo

 Arguments of the Respondents

-- The rules should be liberally construed in order to promote their object and purpose.
+- Liberal construction: The CA correctly applied the principle that Rules are "not cast in stone" and should be liberally construed to promote their object and purpose

-- The petitioner failed to establish sufficiently special and important reasons to justify the review of the assailed CA decision.
+- Review standards: Petitioner failed to establish special and important reasons to warrant certiorari review of the CA's factual determination regarding "valid cause"

 Issues